THE WRITING CONTEST IS NOW OPEN

 Please add contest@sanmiguelwritersconference.org to your contact list, so our emails are not sent to Spam and you never miss out on important messages

-Note: If you begin filling out a submission proposal and realize you are missing information, you can scroll to the bottom, save your proposal as a draft, and come back later to finish it.
+Note: If you begin filling out a submission and realize you are missing information, you can scroll to the bottom, save your entry as a draft, and come back later to finish it.

 For more information about the San Miguel Writers’ Conference or the San Miguel Literary Sala please visit our websites: https://sanmiguelwritersconference.org/